NVIDIA/TensorRT-LLM/docs/source/perf_best_practices.md

 ### In-flight Sequence Batching

-It is recommended to enable in-flight sequence batching using the `--use_inflight_batching` argument with `build.py`.
-Note that this flag enables the GPT attention plugin, input padding removal and paged KV cache all together.
+In-flight sequence batching is enabled by default with `trtllm-build`, which requires that the GPT attention plugin, input padding removal and paged KV cache are all enabled together.

 In-flight sequence batching schedules sequences in context phase together with sequences in generation phase to increase efficiency and reduce latency, see